igorski/zMVC/README.md

 A reference to the Views _Controller_.

+A View is also an EventDispatcher, as such it can use a basic Event interface to broadcast and listen to messages :

+    view.addEventListener( eventType, callbackFunction );
+    view.removeEventListener( eventType ); // one callback per event type!
+    view.dispatchEvent( Event );

 ## Controller

 The Controller is the middleman between a _View_ and the framework.
 A Controllers prototype is paired with a specific Views